You are here:

 In the Freedom School classroom, Baker wanted students to think about their history and their current lives.
 In the Great Migration (1910-1970), millions of African Americans left the South, and the majority moved to cities throughout the North.
 They hoped to escape the violent repression and limited economic opportunity of the Jim Crow South, and sought jobs in more prosperous northern cities.
 However, in places like New York, many of those moving from the South quickly realized that northern schools were segregated and unequal, northern policing was brutal and ever-present, employers discriminated on the basis of race, and real estate agents and landlords segregated neighborhoods, leaving Black renters with inferior housing conditions.
 While many of those who migrated saw improvements in their conditions, racism made African Americans “second-class citizens,” as Ella Baker put it, in the North as well as in the South.

-Many white Northerners denied that racism existed in places like New York City.
+Many white northerners denied that racism existed in places like New York City.
 They argued that inequality and segregation in education, housing, and the job market was the result of individual choices and supposed cultural differences.
-They ignored how practices such as redlining and zoning of school districts [link to Teaching Collection How NYC Segregated its Schools] produced segregation and sustained inequality.
-Many white Northerners thought of racism as a problem of attitudes, rather than of policies or systems.
+They ignored how practices such as redlining and zoning of school districts [/topics/how-did-ny-segregate] produced segregation and sustained inequality.
+Many white northerners thought of racism as a problem of attitudes, rather than of policies or systems.
 Thus, young people and their allies who were challenging segregation and inequality in New York had to work within a political system that denied the existence of policies that produced segregation and inequality.

 Source: Schomburg Center, Ella Baker Papers

-How to cite: “Freedom School Lesson Plan,” in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/boycotting-ny-schools/youth-organizing/freedom-school-lesson-plan.
+How to cite: “Freedom School Lesson Plan, excerpt,” Student Non-Violent Coordinating Committee, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/freedom-school-lesson-plan.

 - After reading this document, what do you think African Americans migrating from the South to the North found when they arrived there?
 What different forms did racism take in the North?

-- Do you think that discussing the questions and statements for reflection on this page would prepare Black youth in the North to challenge racism, from white northern liberals and others?
+- Do you think that discussing the questions and statements for reflection on this page would have prepared Black youth in the North to challenge racism, from white northern liberals and others?